davidtspf/pdsnd_github/README.md

 ### Date created
-Project: 04-06-2019
+Project 04-06-2019
 README: 04-06-2019

 ### Project Title
 pdsnd_github

 ### Description
 This project tracks how bikes were shared in 3 cities.
+It breaks the report into different statistical analyses.

 ### Files used
 bikeshare_21.py